Olufunmi-Akin/Lita_Class_Documentation/README.md

 The datasets are provided as Excel files and includes various employee-related attributes.
 Load this dataset into Power BI to perform all analyses and develop your interactive reports and dashboards

+### Key Columns
+- Attrition : Indicates if an employee left the company
+- Department and Role job : Employee's work area and position.
+- Gender: Either Male or Female.
+- Job Satisfaction Ratings:How satisfied employee are with the job.

 ### Data Cleaning and Preparation
 - Overview of data cleaning and preprocessing steps performed.
 - Handling missing values, data type conversions, and creating calculated columns.